 Most manufacturing and service firms and processes have a significant component called MRO (Maintenance, Repair, and Operations Supply).
 Even though these components aren’t a direct component of the final product, they support maintaining appropriate operational standards to guarantee that all various business sectors have access to what they require to operate effectively.

-Standing for Maintenance, Repair and Operations Supplies, MRO is an acronym used in terms of Supply Chain Management to describe a set of activities and operations related to the maintenance of a facility, including the physical maintenance of structures or buildings, the systems operating in the facility, and the equipment used for production.
-In other words, anything used to manufacture the final product can be regarded as an MRO product.
+The term “MRO,” which stands for “Maintenance, Repair and Operations Supplies,” is used in the context of supply chain management to refer to a range of operations and activities pertaining to the upkeep of a facility, including the physical upkeep of structures or buildings, the systems operating in the facility, and the production-related equipment.
+In other words, an MRO product might be anything that is employed in the manufacturing process of the final good.

 In order to have a successful MRO approach, not only are parts needed, but the company must also seek ways to optimize its maintenance, repair and operation processes.

-- Unplanned equipment shutdown
+- Unexpected equipment failure

-- Frustrated stakeholders
+- Dissatisfied stakeholders